 If you get a classic straight or slightly flared leg style, the jeans will go with either flats or heels, and you can wear them dressed up or dressed down.
 I had my tailor hem these to stop at the slimmest part of my ankle so that I could wear them with flats or heels.
 I like the cut of the leg of these jeans a lot because I can wear them during the day with my comfortable loafers or in warmer weather with flat sandals.
 The alterations did not change the line because they are straight rather than boot cut.

 The IC Collection (blue) and Clara Sunwoo (red) tops I am wearing above are from ShopMyFairLady.com.
-(Use the code SusanStreet to get any discounts they might be offering this month.)
 The shoes and the black jacket are from Dillard’s.
 The gray bag is from Express.

 I get questions daily about flat shoe suggestions, so I am showing you several of my favorite styles here today.
 I always look for sleek, supportive flats that flatter the foot.
 If they have an almond-shaped toe or a pointed toe, they will visually lengthen my short legs.
 Even if what I am showing you is no longer available, I hope you can use the examples to find something similar that works for you.